echo724/notion2jekyll/README.md

 - The url should be the page that you want to export.

+- The front matter in the markdown will be different based on your jekyll blog variables.
+So, change the front matters when you finish the export, or change the code in this project.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.